 Single-Node Patterns

-Patterns for one node: Sidecar, Ambassador, and Adapter.
-The key idea is container composition inside a single Pod.
+Sidecar, Ambassador, and Adapter solve one problem — add behavior without rewriting the application.
+The base is container composition inside a single Pod.

 Multi-Node Patterns